tihmstar/libgeneral/README.md

 While this is probably one of the first and biggest things to C++ to learn for people coming from C, i personally don't really like streams.
-The idea is of putting data in and out a stream might be a fun gimmick on a abstraction level, i feel like it is often not really practical.
+The idea is of putting data in and out a stream might be a fun gimmick on a abstraction level, but i feel like it is often not really practical.

 These things tend to be confusing really quickly:
 eg. How do i read from `b` to `a`?
 Is it `a << b;` or `a >> b;`?
-Furthermore `a << b;` is usually not the same as `b >> a;`
+Furthermore `a << b;` is usually not the same as `b >> a;`.

-Also things formatting is usually a pita, here `printf("0x%016llx %zu %lld %d\n\n%s\n",...)` is just easier.
+Also formatting is usually a pita, here `printf("0x%016llx %zu %lld %d\n\n%s\n",...)` is just easier.

-##### Thus, use printf instead of streams !#####
+##### Thus, use printf instead of streams !

 ### C++ encouraged features
 #### Exceptions
 While there are a lot of split opinions about exceptions, i think that if used properly they are a great tool.
 That being said, in **libgeneral** wrappers are used, so that the programmer doesn't need to do raw constructing/throwing of exception.
-However the programmer needs to be aware of the fact that an exception could be thrown at any point in time, which can be at any function invocation.
+However the programmer needs to be aware of the fact that an exception can be thrown at any point in time, which could be at any function invocation.
 I view this as an advantage, since it allows to do implicit error handling.
 Generally speaking a programmer should error-check every function that is called and handle possible failures accordingly (not every function error is fatal).
 When a programmer expects that a function could fail, then a `try{}catch(...){}` should be used to account for the fact.
-However sometimes a programmer might forget to check for a failed function invocation, which might be be at a fatal point in time.
+However sometimes a programmer might forget to check whether a function invocation failed, which might be at a fatal point in time.
 In this case the only sane response is to terminate the program and show the error for debugging purposes.
 If not handled this way, subtle failures may lead to deeply nested, hard to find and debug, bugs; which may end up compromising security of a system.

 #### Traditional C error checking
-In **C** a function which might fail should always return an integer to indicate success return value of `0` or an error code which is any value other than zero (usually negative values).
+In **C** a function which can fail should always return an integer to indicate success return value of `0` or an error code which is any value other than zero (usually negative values).
-Function which usually return values other than `0` (or `NULL`) should use this to indicate and error (for example like `malloc()`).
+Functions which usually return values other than `0` (or `NULL`) should use this to indicate and error (for example like `malloc()`).
 When no special values can be reserved for error checking because all return values might be valid, a function shall fall back to indicate success(or failure) by returning and `int` and return the actual value by a pointer reference instead.